a philosophical review of 'A People's History of the United States'

 "Without the War on Drugs, the level of gun violence that plagues so many poor inner-city neighborhoods today simply would not exist."

 And yet the Drug War is off the radar of Howard Zinn.
-Like Lisa Ling, who produced an hour-long documentary on Chicago gun violence without even mentioning the war on drugs, Howard seems to think that city violence arose ex nihilo as a kind of passive-aggressive response to bad social policy in general, when the real villains of the piece were the huge financial incentives provided by substance prohibition.
+Like Lisa Ling, who produced an hour-long documentary on Chicago gun violence without even mentioning the War on Drugs, Howard seems to think that city violence arose ex nihilo as a kind of passive-aggressive response to bad social policy in general, when the real villains of the piece were the huge financial incentives provided by substance prohibition.

 I might have expected such blindness from other authors.